Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Methodology

 Having constructed the graph structure, we implement the detection mechanism outlined in our framework through a GNN architecture.
 For a given text sequence $\mathbf{S}_o$, our goal is to learn a function $f$ that determines whether the text is machine-generated or human-authored.
 This corresponds to the PGB detector operating over $K$ message passing rounds.
 Each GNN layer implements one round of message passing, with the update rule:

-where $a_v^{(l)}$ represents the aggregated message at layer $l$, $h_v^{(l)}$ is the node feature vector, and $\mathcal{N}(v)$ denotes the neighbors of node $v$.
-The $\text{AGG}^{(l)}$ function aggregates information from neighboring nodes, while $\text{COMBINE}^{(l)}$ updates the nodes' representation.
-After $K$ layers, we obtain the final node embeddings $\mH$.
+{where $a_v^{(l)}$ represents the aggregated message at $l$-th layer, $h_v^{(l)}$ is the node feature, $\mathcal{N}(v)$ denotes the neighbors of node $v$, and $\text{AGG}(\cdot)$ and $\text{COMBINE}(\cdot)$ are the regular aggregation and combination functions in GNNs, following the definition from previous work~\citep{xu2018how}. } After $K$ layers, we obtain the final node embeddings $\mH$.
 For classification, we apply a softmax function to the final embeddings to obtain prediction probabilities $\mZ = \text{softmax}(\mH)$.
 The model is trained by minimizing the cross-entropy loss over labeled document nodes:

-where $\mathcal{Y}_D$ represents the set of document nodes in the training set and $Y_{d\ell}$ is the ground-truth label, While our goal focuses on binary classification (human-authored vs. machine-generated) in this paper, the framework naturally extends to scenarios with multiple classes, such as texts generated by different language models.
+where $\mathcal{Y}_D$ represents the set of document nodes in the training set and $Y_{d\ell}$ is the ground-truth label.
+While our goal focuses on binary classification (human-authored vs. machine-generated) in this paper, the framework naturally extends to scenarios with multiple classes, such as texts generated by different language models.